 - 1 tablespoon butter, at room temperature

 - 3 ½ ounces sweetened shredded coconut (a scant 1 cup)

 - ¾ cup brown sugar

 - 2 teaspoons vanilla

 - ½ teaspoon salt

-- Microwave the butter and the two sugars in a heat safe bowl for about a minute, stir and microwave up to another 1½ minutes or till all the butter is melted and mixture is starting to bubble.
-Carefully remove bowl to work surface.
+- Microwave the butter and the two sugars in a heat-safe bowl for about a minute, stir, and microwave for up to another 1 ½ minutes or till all the butter is melted and the mixture is starting to bubble.
+Carefully remove the bowl to work surface.

 - Whisk in chocolate chips till melted.
 Whisk in eggs and vanilla.
 Stir in flour and salt just till combined.
-Remove filling from freezer and using your fingers, shape into round balls (diameter should be less than the size of the bottom of the muffin tin).
+Remove the filling from the freezer and using your fingers, shape it into round balls (the diameter should be less than the size of the bottom of the muffin tin).